Stuck in Trauma: 8 Hidden Reasons You Feel Emotionally Frozen

 Why Do People Feel Frozen After Trauma?

-When fight feels impossible, and escape feels unsafe, the brain chooses stillness.
+When a fight feels impossible, and escape feels unsafe, the brain chooses stillness.
 This response is automatic.
 It’s not a decision.

 You may notice: